 COVID-19 can have a range of symptoms.
 The most common symptoms include fever and a dry cough, but it differs from person to person.
 Some people are asymptomatic, which means they don’t have any symptoms at all.
 Others develop acute respiratory distress syndrome, or ARDS, which can cause organ failure, septic shock and death.

 Coronavirus spreads through the air when people are close together.
 The virus travels through small droplets when people breathe, cough, sneeze, etc. Symptoms usually start within 14 days, and you can infect others before you start having symptoms.
 This has made the virus hard to contain.

 There is no cure for COVID-19, and treatment is based on supporting the body and easing symptoms.
-There is no vaccine available, but several are in development.

 Will the Coronavirus Impact Addiction Treatment?